autarch/presentations/why-do-programmers-love-rust/index.md

 ```

 Note:
-* Here's the longer version of what the question mark does.
+* Here's the longer version of what the question mark does, with some type
+  conversion stuff omitted.

 ------